CostaLab/PILOT/docs/source/Myocardial_infarction.md

 #####  Fit a principal graph:
 <div class="alert alert-block alert-info">
-The difussion map creates an embeding that potentially reveals a trajectory in the data.
+The difussion map creates an embedding that potentially reveals a trajectory in the data.
 Next, PILOT explores EIPLGraph to find the structure of the trajectory.
-An important parameter is the source_node, which indicate the start of the trajectory.
-Here, we selected a control sample.
-This method returns a rank samples, which we define as a disease progression score (t = t1, ..., tn), where tl represents the ranking of the nth sample.
+An important parameter is the source_node, which indicates the start of the trajectory.
+Here, we selected a control sample (node by id 7).
+This method returns rank samples, which we define as a disease progression score (t = t1, ..., tn), where tl represents the ranking of the nth sample.
 </div>